scipy/scipy/doc/source/tutorial/ndimage.rst

 one result, return their result as a tuple if *index* is a single number, or as a tuple of lists, if *index* is a sequence.

-    The :func:`sum` function calculates the sum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`sum` function calculates the sum of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.

-    The :func:`mean` function calculates the mean of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`mean` function calculates the mean of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.

-    The :func:`variance` function calculates the variance of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`variance` function calculates the variance of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.

-    The :func:`standard_deviation` function calculates the standard
+    The :obj:`standard_deviation` function calculates the standard
     deviation of the elements of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as